triton-inference-server/client/src/c++/perf_analyzer/README.md

   [TorchServe](docs/benchmarking.md#benchmarking-torchserve) can be used as the inference server in addition to the default Triton server

-- [LLMs](docs/llm.md) can also be measured and charcterized with specific metrics like token-to-token latency
+- [LLMs](docs/llm.md) can also be measured and characterized with specific metrics like first-token latency and token-to-token latency

 <br>